xiaohui-zhangxh/ruby_llm/README.md

   print chunk.content
 end

+# Ask about images
+chat.ask "What do you see in this image?", with: { image: "ruby_logo.png" }

+# Get analysis of audio content
+chat.ask "What's being said in this recording?", with: { audio: "meeting.wav" }

+# Combine multiple pieces of content
+chat.ask "Compare these diagrams", with: { image: ["diagram1.png", "diagram2.png"] }

 # Check token usage
 last_message = chat.messages.last
 puts "Conversation used #{last_message.input_tokens} input tokens and #{last_message.output_tokens} output tokens"
 ```

+You can provide content as local files or URLs - RubyLLM handles the rest.
+Vision and audio capabilities are available with compatible models (Claude 3, GPT-4V, Gemini Pro Vision).
+The API stays clean and consistent whether you're working with text, images, or audio.

 ## Image Generation